filthz/fact-worker-public/README.md

 A great explanatory video made by <b>madelectronengineeringrick</b>
 can be found here https://www.youtube.com/watch?v=pXboUJ72a_M

 Miner requires a username / password pair.
 Join discord: https://discord.com/invite/JU7Gzc587w and send <b>Förster</b> (Bot) a DM.
 It will guide you through the registration.
-You need a fact0rn wallet address prior to the registration.
+You need a Factor wallet address prior to the registration.

 <h2>How many workers should I connect?</h2>
 Keep in mind that each worker requires around 2 Mbit upload bandwidth.